mewm/ghost-mariadb-docker/post.md

 Fig provides a clean interface for managing containers, and lets you handle all your app's services from a single source.
 Fig also has a number of other really nice features, such as scaling, though I haven't tried it yet.

+_Disclaimer: I'm no docker expert whatsoever, nor do I claim that this is __the way__ to do it, but just my 1337 cents_

 ## Tools we're gonna use
-* [Fig]
+* ~~[Fig]~~ - [docker-compose] has been released, which replaces fig.
-* [Docker] - you might need [boot2docker] if you're running OSX.
-[OSXContainerHost] is actually my favorite choice for proxying docker on OSX, [but it has a known issue with the devicemapper when using fig.](https://github.com/SeerUK/OSXContainerHost/issues/2)
+* [Docker] - ~~you might need [boot2docker] if you're running OSX.
+[OSXContainerHost] is actually my favorite choice for proxying docker on OSX, [but it has a known issue with the devicemapper when using fig.](https://github.com/SeerUK/OSXContainerHost/issues/2)~~ The release of docker-compose has fixed the devicemapper issue, and now works perfectly.
 * Your favorite editor!